Security-Onion-Solutions/securityonion-docs/hunt.rst

 Hunt
 ====

-:ref:`soc` gives you access to our new Hunt interface.
+:ref:`soc` gives you access to our Hunt interface.
 This interface allows you to hunt through all of the data in :ref:`elasticsearch` and is highly tuned for stacking, pivoting, data expansion, and data reduction.

 .. image:: images/hunt.png
   :target: _images/hunt.png

-Starting in Security Onion 2.3.60, there is a new Options drop-down menu that allows you to set options such as Auto Hunt, Automatic Refresh Interval, and Time Zone.
+Starting in Security Onion 2.3.60, there is an Options drop-down menu that allows you to set options such as Auto Hunt, Automatic Refresh Interval, and Time Zone.

 Auto Hunt
 ---------